alvarocallero/pub_sub/README.md

 # SportCars
 This project will focus on the following 2 points:
--Share state using PubSub across nodes connected through LibCluster.
+* Share state using PubSub across nodes connected through LibCluster.

--Make real updates between a LiveView page and a LiveComponent, broadcasting messages from child to parent through PubSub.
+* Make real updates between a LiveView page and a LiveComponent, broadcasting messages from child to parent through PubSub.

 To start your Phoenix server: